 Of course, we know this list is far from comprehensive — and we want to hear from you!
 What was your favorite as a kid?
-Let us know on Twitter, Facebook, Instagram, or in the comments below.
+Let us know on Twitter, Facebook, or Instagram!

 Help give the next generation of kids access to life-changing books!
 Support a classroom book project today.